Sault College: Campus

 The Sault College campus is currently undergoing upgrades.
 The Algoma Public Health Building on campus has been built to in cooperation to serve the community of Sault Ste.
 Marie while being a comfortable location for students in the Nursing program to learn.
 Essar Hall, which opened in 2011, acts as the main entrance to Sault College.
 The state of the art facility was built to encompass the elements of the Northern Ontario location.
 The building was named after Essar Steel Algoma, which donated $1 million towards the ‘Inspiring Growth’ capital campaign for Sault College.

 Opening in September 2013, The Sault College Health and Wellness Centre will serve the students’ needs for healthy active life styles, study space, food and drink, as well as the new home of the Sault College Cougars Athletic Department.

 Future projects include the construction of a new residence building for the growing student housing needs and ‘The Common Link’.
-The Common Link, named after the current president of the college, Dr. Common, will act as a connection between the current campus and the new Health and Wellness Centre.
+The Common Link, named after a previous president of the college, Dr. Ron Common, acts as a connection between the current campus and the new Health and Wellness Centre.